Student Workshops for 2026

 Why do apples turn brown when you cut them open?
 Why do your lips turn blue in the cold?
 Color is everywhere within our world but it also shares secrets about the atomic world with us.
 As chemists we try and decode what our colorful world is telling us.
 Join us in this workshop, where we will use spectroscopy, the study of light, to learn just how much color can teach us about the world around us.
 In this workshop, you will learn about how molecules manifest color in our food and drink and how we can use it to learn about changes that are happening on the atomic level.

-29. The Hidden Rainbow of Plants
+6. The Hidden Rainbows of Plants

 Biology: Plant Biology